These Chinese pork ribs are so tender that the meat almost melts off the bone!

 The signature flavor of Wuxi style Chinese pork ribs is from the triumvirate of vinegar, sugar, and wine.
 These three ingredients is a must to qualify as authentic Wuxi pork ribs.

 Step 3- Brown the pork ribs

-The second method is to pan-fry it briefly with vegetable oil, which is what I use it in this recipe.
-This method is simple, and you do not need to keep the remaining oil.
-The result is as good as deep-frying.
+Pan-frying can be as good as deep-frying.
 What you need is to add about 1/8 inch depth of oil to a frying pan, or at least if is sufficient to cover the whole pan.
-Sear the ribs on both sides until the meat starts to shrink and the bone protrude out.
+Sear the ribs on both sides until the meat starts to shrink and the bone protrudes out.
 When this is achieved, the color will turn a little brown.
 It is time to remove it and set aside.

-Step 4- Braising over low heat for an hour
+Step 4- Braise the pork ribs over low heat